tbensky/npct/README.md

 Would this be a way for us all to participate in self-driven contact tracing?

-So how do we do (1) and (2)?
+To start, how do we do (1) and (2)?
 Do we walk into a grocery store and yell out "I'm not feeling well...if you get sick in a couple of days, it might be because of me!"
 No. And [this](https://youtu.be/kSSibWkQcTA?t=130) won't do it either.

 Using some technology to quietly inform those around us about our condition *might* work.